corefan/xenko-docs/en/manual/virtual-reality/enable-vr.md

 | Property                | Description
 |-------------------------|--------
 | Ignore camera rotation  | Disable camera movement from inputs other than VR devices, helping to reduce [VR sickness](vr-sickness.md)
 | Resolution scale        | The resolution of the image displayed in the VR device.
-Higher resolutions produce better images, but require more CPU.
+Higher resolutions produce better images, but require more GPU.

 ## Multisample anti-aliasing